Knights of the Golden Circle: Reorganization

-In late 1863, the KGC reorganized as the Order of American Knights.
-In 1864, it became the Order of the Sons of Liberty, with the Ohio politician Clement L. Vallandigham, the most prominent of the Copperheads, as its supreme commander.
+In late 1863, the KGC faded away after its ties with the Confederacy were disclosed.
+It reorganized as the Order of American Knights, with membership largely centered in the southern Midwest.
+In February 1864, it became the Order of the Sons of Liberty, with the Ohio politician Clement Vallandigham, the most prominent of the anti-war Copperheads, as its Supreme Grand Commander.
 In most areas, only a minority of its membership was radical enough to discourage enlistments, resist the draft, and shield deserters.
 The organization held numerous peace meetings.
-A few agitators, some encouraged by Southern money, talked of a revolt in the Old Northwest intending to end the war.
-In some cases, Sons of Liberty members were imprisoned, deported, or tried by military tribunal and sentenced to death for their activities.